richlegrand/dash/README.md

 One of the first problems we noticed with Dash was that the brightness slider on our camera would act flakey -- the brightness slider would be at 100% but the camera would only be 87% brightness because the most recent callback was 87%.
 The reason for this: each slider update from the client is sent as a separate HTTP request, and the receive order, while usually correct, sometimes isn't correct -- the 100% message might be received _before_ the 87% message.
 This is the nature of HTTP requests -- the ordering isn't guaranteed.
 It isn’t a problem within the normal Dash scheme of things, it’s only a problem when the server needs messages to be delivered in order (e.g. when you are interacting with a device.)

-The issue is fixed by using a websocket to send component updates.
-The websocket guarantees ordering, and it's faster -- see [benchmarks](#benchmarks).
+The issue is fixed by using a WebSocket to send component updates.
+The WebSocket guarantees ordering, and it's faster -- see [benchmarks](#benchmarks).

 ### Thread safety and callbacks

 Each Dash callback is executed in a separate thread.
 This keeps the Dash server snappy:  it doesn't wait for a given callback to complete.
 But when you have a shared resource being accessed in the callback (e.g. a device) the callback code is typically no longer threadsafe.
 So we added a lock to each shared callback.
-The websocket queue guarantees ordering and the lock guarantees serialization of shared callbacks.
+The WebSocket queue guarantees ordering and the lock guarantees serialization of shared callbacks.
 This only applies to shared callbacks -- normal callbacks are unchanged.

 For shared callbacks, "serialization" can be disabled in the "service" argument to `callback()`.

 ### Race conditions

-There is a more general issue of race conditions that arises when you mix HTTP requests with websocket communication.
-So we made all communication (graph upload, dependencies and component updates) happen over websocket by default, but this is can be set as a config option (`server_service`).
-With all component-related communcation happening over websocket, messages are delivered in order, and the odd race condition is avoided.
+There is a more general issue of race conditions that arises when you mix HTTP requests with WebSocket communication.
+So we made all communication (graph upload, dependencies and component updates) happen over WebSocket by default, but this is can be set as a config option (`server_service`).
+With all component-related communcation happening over WebSocket, messages are delivered in order, and the odd race condition is avoided.

 ## Notes about benchmark testing

+*  The tests were conducted on a Ubuntu 18.04 i7 machine (server).
+*  Python 3.7.7
+*  The client was a Windows 10 machine, Chrome browser.
+*  Network was 100BT, local.
+*  For Flask tests, Dash 1.12.0, git HEAD revision count 3200
+*  Flask 1.1.2
+*  Quart 0.11.5

 The tests were done by modifying dash_renderer -- inserting a timer in `handleServerside()`.
 Start the timer before fetch, stop the timer when `data` is received, then take the time difference and insert into a running averager until the average sufficiently converges.
 This usually happens after 100 or so measurements, but to keep things consistent I ran each test for 300 "clicks" (I would click on a slider object.)
 The test program is [here](timer.py).